swiss-territorial-data-lab/proj-sda/README.md

 Additional scripts can be used to process images.
 Their use is optional.

-1. `build_vrt.py`: build a VRT for the TIFF file in the given input folder.
-2. `clip.py`: clip a vector layer with another one.
+1. `clip.py`: clip a vector layer with another one.
-3. `gt_analysis.py`: plot GT characteristics.
+2. `gt_analysis.py`: plot GT characteristics.
-4. `match_colour.py`: normalise the colour histogram to the one of a reference image.
+3. `match_colour.py`: normalise the colour histogram to the one of a reference image.
-5. `mosaic.py`: mosaic images.
+4. `mosaic.py`: mosaic images.
-6. `rgb_to_greyscale.py`: convert RGB images to greyscale images with rasterio.
+5. `rgb_to_greyscale.py`: convert RGB images to greyscale images with rasterio.
-7. `rgb_to_greyscale.sh`: convert RGB images to greyscale images with GDAL.
+6. `rgb_to_greyscale.sh`: convert RGB images to greyscale images with GDAL.
-8. `tiff2geotiff.py`: convert tiff to geotiff files.
+7. `tiff2geotiff.py`: convert tiff to geotiff files.

 This project uses a multi-year dataset comprising greyscale and RGB images.
 The method developed by [Farella et al. 2022](https://doi.org/10.3390/jimaging8100269), for which the code is available [here](https://github.com/3DOM-FBK/Hyper_U_Net), was also tested for the colourisation of the historical greyscale images